liudiciani/falconproj/README.md

 1. Ensure that Node is installed on your machine.
 2. Clone this repository to a destination folder of your choice
   - The folder will named **'falconproj'**. *cd* into that folder.
+3. Visit private documentation for setting up the config directory and the default.json file
-3. Run *node app.js* to start the server.
+4. Run *node app.js* to start the server.
 4. Open your browser of choice and navigate to *localhost:3000*.
 5. Welcome to FoundIt!